robgolding/old.robgolding.com/source/_posts/2011-11-27-django-in-production-part-2---background-tasks.markdown

 though, for a production setup.

 At first, perhaps, the task queue worker(s) might be running on the same server as the application itself.
-There comes a point, though, where it makes sense to have at least one server dedicated to running asynchronous tasks.
+As an application grows, there comes a point where it makes sense to have at least one server dedicated to running asynchronous tasks.
 This can then be scaled out to suit, by adding more and more worker servers as required.

 RabbitMQ
 --------